View buttons may refer to any of the following:

 Below is an overview of a Microsoft Word window with an example of where the view buttons are located.

-- Full Screen Reading - In Microsoft Word the Full Screen Reading allows you to view (not edit) a document in full screen without any of the toolbars.
-Tip: To exit Full Screen Reading press the escape key.
+- Full Screen Reading - In Microsoft Word, the Full Screen Reading lets you view (not edit) a document in full screen without any of the toolbars.

 - Normal view - The Normal view is the default view of the program.

-- Outline - Gives you and Outline view.
+- Outline - Gives you an Outline view.

-- Page break view - In Microsoft Excel the Page Break Preview shows your spreadsheet and where each page ends and begins with a blue dotted line.
-Tip: If you need more space for each of your pages adjust the margins.
+- Page break view - In Microsoft Excel, the Page break preview shows your spreadsheet and where each page ends and begins with a blue dotted line.

-- Page Layout - With Microsoft Excel the Page Layout gives you an overview of how each of the pages in your spreadsheet will appear including the header and footer.
+- Page Layout - With Microsoft Excel, the Page Layout gives you an overview of how each page in your spreadsheet appears including the header and footer.
 See our page layout definition for further information.

-- Reading view - In the Reading view you get a full window view of each of the slides in PowerPoint and a better example of how your presentation will appear.
+- Read Mode or Reading view - In the Reading view, you get a full window view of each slide in PowerPoint and a better example of how your presentation appears.

 - Slide Show view - The Slide Show view shows a full screen view of your PowerPoint presentation and is the view you can use to show your presentation.

-- Web Layout - In Microsoft Word the Web Layout shows your document in a full-screen with all the toolbars and the ability to edit.
+- Web Layout - In Microsoft Word, the Web Layout shows your document in a full-screen view with all the toolbars and the ability to edit.

-2. In Windows Explorer, the views button or View is a feature that allows you to change how the folders and files are shown.
-In Windows XP, the Views button was a button that gave you some of the options available below.
-With Windows Vista and 7 some of the below options were available on the View menu.
-Finally, in Windows 8 and later versions all view options were available under the View tab.
+2. In Windows Explorer, the Views button or View is a feature that lets you change how the folders and files are shown.
+In Windows XP, the Views button is a button that gives you some options listed below.
+In Windows Vista and 7, some options listed below are available on the View menu.
+In Windows 8 and later versions, all view options are available under the View tab.

-Since the introduction of the Views button in Windows, there have been many revisions to the available views Windows Explorer can show.
-Below are all options that have been available and a brief description about each of the options.
+Since the introduction of the Views button in Windows, there were many revisions to the available views Windows Explorer shows.
+Below are all view options that were or are available with a brief description about each view.

 - Content - Introduced with Windows Vista, the Content view shows details about the content of the file.
 For example, with images it shows you the dimensions.

-- Details - Available with all versions of Windows the Details view shows you details about the file such as the date modified, type of file, and size of the file.
+- Details - Available with all versions of Windows, the Details view shows you details about the file, including the date modified, type of file, and size of the file.